dmidlo/histdata.com-tools/docs/economic-calendar-contracts.md

 Raw acquisition replay is intentionally not part of the neutral module.
-Each official adapter remains responsible for bounded acquisition and exact raw snapshot replay under the shared source registry planned in #535.
-Coverage diagnostics and archived-vintage completeness continue under #537, #581, and related source-specific issues.
+Each official adapter remains responsible for bounded acquisition and exact raw snapshot replay under the shared source registry implemented in #535.
+Generic release-time and vintage reconstruction is implemented in #537; historical schedule acquisition, archive completeness, and source-specific backfills continue under #579, #581, and the regional source issues.

 The audited disposition of every symbol on the superseded branch is recorded in [`economic-calendar-branch-migration.md`](economic-calendar-branch-migration.md).